ranawg/fec16/README.md

 ### Data Visualization

-And extending that to create a visualisation to see the results easily.
+And extending that to create a visualization to see the results easily.

 ``` r